cursive-team/pz-hiring/web/README.md

 # pz-web

-web compilation of a few useful phantom-zone applications
+Compiltion of a few useful phantom-zone applications usable in a browser.

 ## Commands